 of the truth.

-So in this case the person becomes restless seeking a higher spiritual experience which may not come about.
-However if we seek the truth for the sake of the truth itself; not for a higher spiritual state that we have an idea of; then restlessness and our unique expression of a higher spiritual state shall find us.
+So, in cases similar to that of the person mentioned at the beginning, one can become restless and unsettled in seeking a higher spiritual experience which may not come about.
+However, if we seek the truth for the sake of the truth itself; not for attaining a higher spiritual state as a desired goal that we have an idea of; then restfulness and our unique expression of a higher spiritual state will come to us.

-Socrates imparts the same wisdom in another brilliant sense:
+Socrates imparts that wisdom in another brilliant sense: